ciroantoniomami/WikiSearch/README.md

 * ` dataset.py` retrieves all the .html files and generates ` data.json` where a graph representing the structure of Wikipedia is stored.
 And ` meta.json` where the keywords for each Wikipedia page is stored.
 * ` corpus.py` extracts the corpus of a Wikipedia page and preprocess it.
 * ` pageRank.py` computes the famous PageRank algorithm.
 * ` topicPageRank.py` computes a topic specific PageRank, for each topic two ` .json` file are created, a ` topic_rank.json` which contains the rank biased on that specific topic, and ` topic_tf_dict.json` which contains a term-frequency dictionary for each topic.
-The topic used for this tool has been selected from the most common keywords of the data and are:
+The topics used for this tool have been selected from the most common keywords of the data and are:
     * Actor
     * Animal
     * Book